kmsmith137/ch_frb_l1/MANUAL.md

   - `slow_kernels` (boolean, default=false).

     By default (slow_kernels=false), the L1 server uses fast assembly-language kernels for packet-level operations such as decoding and buffer assembly.
-However, these are only implemented if the L0 simulator sends 16 time samples per packet, the number of frequencies is >= 2048, and the CPU has the AVX2 instruction set.
-If slow_kernels=true, then slow reference kernels will be used.
+However, there is currently a restriction: the slow kernels assume that nt_per_packet=16, and nfreq is divisible by 2048.
+If these conditions are not satisfied, you'll need to use slow_kernels=true.

-    When running the L1 server in its "production-scale" mode on 20-core nodes, I recommend setting slow_kernels=false, since the reference kernels may be too slow to keep up with the data.
-You may need to force the L0 simulator to send 16 time samples per packet, by setting nt_per_packet=16 in its yaml file.
+    When running the L1 server at production-scale (~16 beams, ~16384 frequencies), you'll probably need to set slow_kernels=false, since the slow reference kernels may be too slow to keep up with the data.

-    When running the L1 server on subscale test instances, I recommend setting slow_kernels=true, since you may not have the AVX2 instruction set (e.g. on a laptop), and you may not want to use 16 times samples per packet on the simulator (this can lead to awkwardly small packets in subscale cases).

 <a name="l1-config-buffer-sizes"></a>
 ##### L1 config: parameters defining buffer sizes